 An analysis of the varieties of mass media such as radio, television, film and books and their effects on popular culture.
-Prerequisite: SOCI 260 or consent of the Department.

-SOCI 363-3 (3-0) 15 weeks Sociology of Work
+SOCI 363-3 (BC=3) (3-0) 15 weeks Sociology of Work

 The social relations of production and the organization of work in advanced industrialized countries.
 Focus is on Canadian society.
 Topics include: values and meanings attached to work; work and leisure; the union phenomenon; alienation from work; professionalism; the hierarchical nature of the workplace; the impact of technological development on the labour process; and the role of the government in labour relations.
 Prerequisite: SOCI 260 or consent of the Department.